leiyangleon/Geogrid/docs/instruction.md

   where "Geogrid()" is for radar-coordinate imagery and "GeogridOptical()" for Cartesian-coordinate imagery.

-* The "Geogrid" object has several parameters that have to be set up (listed below; can also be obtained by referring to "testGeogrid_ISCE.py"):
+* The "Geogrid" object has several parameters that have to be set up (listed below; can also be obtained by referring to "testGeogrid_ISCE.py"): [Note these parameters are automatically assigned in "testGeogrid_ISCE.py" based on the dataset used, and one can also modify them for their own purpose; also notice the image pair data are not listed below, in contrast, only the imagery parameters are shown below and actually used by Geogrid, which again are automatically set up in "testGeogrid_ISCE.py" by analyzing the image pair data]

        ------------------radar-coordinate imagery parameters (for radar only)------------------
        startingRange:       starting range